About the Potosi Volunteer Fire Department

 Potosi is located less than 10 miles south of Abilene, TX.
 This community is growing rapidly and will soon be home to over 10,000 Big Country residents.
 The fire department operates out of one station and consists of no paid staff.
 Our station is located at 1622 Key Lane.
 Meetings are held every Tuesday at 6:30 P.M. and everyone is welcome.
 Potosi Volunteer Fire Department, Inc is a 501(c)3 non-profit corporation under federal law.
 Donations are always appreciated.
 Potosi VFD has an ISO PPC rating of 5/5Y.
 Please become part of our online community and learn more about your first responders.

-2016 promises to be another very challenging year for this department.
-With new utility costs and increasing call volumes, this year's budget is larger than ever before.
+2018 promises to be another busy and challenging year for this department.
+With increasing call volumes, this year's budget is larger than ever before.
 Please do you part by donating today!

 Did You Know?